-Seasonal breeding involves a 12-month calving interval, estrus detection, light culling and manipulation of day length and endocrine functions.
+Seasonal breeding involves a 12-month calving interval, estrus detection, light culling, and manipulation of day length and endocrine functions.

 Grass-based dairying is best described as a method of marketing forage through milk products.
-Success with grass-based dairy farming requires high-quality pasture and livestock adapted to a high-forage diet.
-Grass-based producers ensure that forages provide the bulk of the energy and protein needed to produce milk by providing high-quality pasture during the grazing season and stored forages in the dormant season.
-Supplementation is provided to cattle based primarily on mineral and energy, as high-quality pasture tends to be high in protein and energy is required to nourish rumen microorganisms and enable them to metabolize high-protein forages.
+Success with grass-based dairy farming requires a high level of management, observation, and skill in growing and grazing high-quality forages… and enough of them to meet the dry-matter intake needs of lactating cattle.
+It requires livestock that are adapted to grazing and a high-forage diet.
+Grass-based producers ensure that forages provide the energy and protein needed to produce milk by providing high-quality pasture during the grazing season and enough stored digestible forages in the dormant season.
+If supplementation is needed, it is provided to cattle based primarily on energy needs, as high-quality pasture tends to be high in protein, and energy is required to nourish rumen microorganisms and enable them to metabolize high-protein forages.

 Providing high-quality pasture as the principle feed source is not simple, as conditions and situations are always changing.
 Planning for change is key to adaptive management.
 Conduct a resource inventory to lay the groundwork for continued adaptive management of the grazing system and overall farm plan.
 Detailed information on this important topic is provided later in this publication.